muccg/rdrf/docs/index.rst

   - clinical staff username and password: clinical

 Screencasts are available to talk you through the creation of a Registry:
-  - `_Training videos (with audio) to create a Registry as an admin user <https://www.youtube.com/playlist?list=PL_54ZaRad-lT-3emdPkc75uBt5aiX1Hn1>`_
+  - `Training videos (with audio) to create a Registry as an admin user <https://www.youtube.com/playlist?list=PL_54ZaRad-lT-3emdPkc75uBt5aiX1Hn1>`_
-  - Training videos (with text) to create a Registry as an admin user <https://www.youtube.com/playlist?list=PL_54ZaRad-lSWLUNTqrIpfBuUfHzidbfu>
+  - `Training videos (with text) to create a Registry as an admin user <https://www.youtube.com/playlist?list=PL_54ZaRad-lSWLUNTqrIpfBuUfHzidbfu>`_
-  - 'Training videos to add a Patient as a curator user <https://www.youtube.com/watch?v=O1se5ATJ9jU&list=PL_54ZaRad-lS5cImArcSaAZhnwISPrIOz>
+  - `Training videos to add a Patient as a curator user <https://www.youtube.com/watch?v=O1se5ATJ9jU&list=PL_54ZaRad-lS5cImArcSaAZhnwISPrIOz>`_

 If you prefer to read:
   - Here's some text explaining how to create a :ref:`registry in 10 minutes <howtocreatearegistry>`